 “I felt bad missing services so I came to this park by the lake to be able to recite my own tashlich as I gaze out on these waters.
 Are you Rabbis?”

 (We did look the part, I may add, dressed up in our finest Rosh Hashanah attire.)

 “Not really, but studying toward it… We do have a shofar with us.
 Would you like to hear it?”

 Her eyes lit up.

 “I don’t think Josh has ever been at services.
 Are you ready to hear the shofar, Joshua?”

 Well, blow the shofar we did, as tears welled up in Emily’s eyes and Josh heard the shofar for the first time in his young life.
-We wished each other the best of greetings, parted, and turned around on this extra half-hour path we had taken, now back toward Elderly Home B.
+We wished each other the best of greetings, parted, and turned around on this extra path we had taken, now back toward the second senior home.